Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Horizon dynamics I: Consistency test for the Schwarzschild limit

 \section{Horizon dynamics I: Consistency test for the Schwarzschild limit}

-Schwarzschild black holes, $a = 0$, are spherically symmetric.
-In this limit, there is no physical distinction between an equatorial orbit ($\theta_{\rm inc} = 0^\circ$) and an orbit of arbitrary inclination.
+We now turn to our examination of the dynamics of the horizon's geometry.
+We begin by first testing whether the Schwarzschild limit exhibits the correct behavior.
+These black holes are spherically symmetric, so there is no physical distinction between an equatorial orbit ($\theta_{\rm inc} = 0^\circ$) and an orbit of arbitrary inclination.
 Our representation of these orbits will certainly be different, but this is due to the coordinate orientation we have chosen.
 (By contrast, when $a \ne 0$, the black hole's spin axis picks out a preferred spatial direction.)
 We thus expect that many properties related to black hole perturbations should become invariant with respect to orbit inclination for $a = 0$, or else vary in a simple way.

 This limiting behavior has been discussed in past work, in particular describing how the amplitude of gravitational waves and the energy that they carry varies as the orbit's inclination varies.
 As one example, consider the energy carried by gravitational waves.
 The total energy carried by a given $l$-mode must be constant as a function of orbital inclination: